 Be nice.
 Or else.

-Product Designer Joined almost 5 years ago via an invitation from Cesar F.
+Product Designer Joined about 5 years ago via an invitation from Cesar F.

 Really inspiring interview behind a small team that's swimming against the trends.
 The interview focuses on the Washington Post Cover; How the “Favorites Issue” art was made.
 But it also highlights a bit behind Snask's culture and design process.